jht1493/ICM-2020-Code/weeks/04_loops.md

 ## Ex 4.2 for-loops

-To repeatedly execute statements use the `for` statement, where the critical pieces of code the affect the loop are grouped together.
+We can also repeatedly execute statements using the `for` statement.
+Here the essential expressions that affect the loop are grouped together.

 ```
   for (**initialize**; **test**; **change**) {